 Throughout the year the Information Service organises information programmes which serve the purpose of creating a better understanding of the many activities of the United Nations and its specialized agencies based in Geneva.

-The programmes are prepared for groups of at least ten people coming from all parts of the world and composed of university students, diplomats, public servants and representatives of non-governmental organizations or other associations.
+The programmes are prepared for groups of at least twenty people coming from all parts of the world and composed of university students, diplomats, public servants and representatives of non-governmental organizations or other associations.
 The programme may have a duration of one day or may be spread over a week.

 This service is free of charge (but kindly note that there is a charge for guided tours included in the programme).
 Please also note that the United Nations makes no financial contribution either to the travel costs or accommodation expenses of the participants.